Chapter 4 : How Did I Get Here?

 I grinned and shook my head.
 “Not yet I don’t,” I said with a cheesy waggled of the eyebrows.
 Lucy responded with a knowing wink, and we weaved our way through the crowd to where Ivy was waiting at an empty table, Lucy keeping up a stream of inappropriate comments all the while.

-taken a particular care with my appearance tonight.
+I had taken a particular care with my appearance tonight.
 I had chosen the most discreetly inappropriate dress I owned, a backless number of a dark magenta with a dangerously low front.
 It was short, and I was in heels, and, well, with a dash of red lipstick, I was sufficiently optimistic about my scoring chances this night.

 “I’ll get the drinks,” Lucy offered as I slipped into a seat across from Ivy.
 My cousin threw her coat over the back of her chair and pushed herself back into the throng, elbowing her way up to the bar and the cute brown-eyed waiter man.